Free exchange for collars and bandanas

 My inspiration behind the creation of Canine Crazies is because of two furry friends that I am blessed to have the privilege of adopting.
-Winnie, a 15 year old sweet beagle and a crazy 3 year old husky Koda.
+Winnie, a sweet old beagle and a crazy husky Koda.
 They are one of my many reasons why I keep it together.
-They make me laugh, provide me comfort, keep me company and even make me shake my head as I just mumble “damn it dogs”.
+They make me laugh, provide me comfort, keep me company and even make me shake my head.
 They are my devils and angels.
-However, I made the choice to bring them into my world, so it is my duty to love my four legged girls unconditionally and provide the best quality of life possible.
+However, I made the choice to bring them into my world, so it is my duty to love my four legged girls unconditionally.
 Like my human children, my furballs are family.

+In 2018, I needed a healthy distraction.
+For my birthday, I decided to adopt a year and 1/2 old husky.
+Since my mother was a trained musher back in her day, growing up, she shared with her children the magic of a dog sled.
+I fell in love.
 Yet, having a husky as a child and owning one is VERY different.
 My white demon’s destructive nature is just apart of the game.
 I am thankful I work from home, but even so, she gets into things.
 Not because she is naughty, but she’s curious, bored, and wants to go.
 It’s apart of her spirit.
 From her zoomies from my office to backyard 5x or her “chatting” with me when I’m ignoring her during the workday.
 To keep her entertained when my attention seeker wants my time, I give her a plethora of things to play with.
 We can only go on runs so many times during the day.
 Sometimes Mama’s just tired.
-As a result, I got the idea of learning how to make heavy chewer dog toys as my girl can kill a squeaky like nobody’s business.
-She’s my most challenging customer to please but also my greatest inspiration to keep me creating.
+As a result, I learned how to make heavy chewer dog toys as my girl can kill a squeaky like nobody’s business.
+She’s my most challenging customer to please but also my greatest inspiration to keep crafting for canines.

 Share the love of our pets through dog friendly tips and handmade gifts.